Sharath2903/Raven-Toy-Store-MySQL-Data-Analysis/README.md

 # Key Findings Summary

-**Improved Traffic and Campaign Analysis:** Conducted a deep dive into site traffic, identifying gsearch as the top source with 282,706 sessions and highlighting performance gaps like the 2.88% conversion rate (below the 4% target).
+- **Improved Traffic and Campaign Analysis:** Conducted a deep dive into site traffic, identifying gsearch as the top source with 282,706 sessions and highlighting performance gaps like the 2.88% conversion rate (below the 4% target).
 Expanded analysis of the new bsearch channel revealed steady growth, peaking at 1,093 weekly sessions by November 2012.

-## Landing Page Optimization
-- A/B testing between the homepage ("/home") and a custom landing page ("/lander-1") resulted in a significantly lower bounce rate for "/lander-1" (**28.82%** vs. **45.86%**).
-- After routing all traffic to "/lander-1," the overall paid search bounce rate steadily decreased, enhancing user engagement.

-## Device and Campaign Analysis
-- **Mobile Traffic Share**: The "bsearch nonbrand" campaign drove **47.41% mobile sessions**, surpassing the "gsearch nonbrand" campaign at **36.60%**, underscoring the importance of mobile optimization.
-- Conversion rates for desktop traffic consistently outperformed mobile traffic across both campaigns.

-## Seasonality and Website Traffic Trends
-- Traffic and orders showed seasonal peaks, particularly in the latter half of the year, informing strategic campaign planning.
-- Average session volumes by hour and day provided actionable insights for scheduling live chat support, improving customer service.

-## Testing and Continuous Optimization
-- Improved billing page ("/billing-2") increased the conversion rate to **4.14%** from **3.59%**.
-- Introduced a second paid search channel ("bsearch") on August 22, leading to a steady rise in session volumes for both "gsearch" and "bsearch" campaigns.
+- **Optimized Landing Page Performance:** By analyzing bounce rates, I identified /lander-1 as a superior landing page, reducing bounce rates to 53.22% compared to /home at 58.34%.
+Post-launch trend analysis confirmed successful traffic routing to /lander-1 with improved engagement.
+- **Device-Level Insights for Strategy Optimization:** Highlighted significant performance disparities across devices—desktop conversions for gsearch reached 4.14%, while mobile underperformed at 0.92%.
+This analysis informed a targeted bidding strategy and revealed mobile traffic discrepancies for bsearch (8.62%) versus gsearch (24.52%).
+- **Enhanced Conversion Funnel Efficiency:** Funnel analysis pinpointed key drop-offs, with 47.07% of users clicking from /lander to /products and only 43.77% reaching billing.
+Testing the updated billing page /billing-2 led to a 62.69% conversion rate, a significant improvement over the old page’s 45.66%.
+- **Impactful Seasonal and Product Insights:** Identified seasonal traffic peaks in November-December, aligning marketing strategies with demand spikes (5,130 sessions in mid-November).
+Post-launch analysis of Product Two increased the conversion rate to 6.93% by February 2013, improving revenue per session and validating product strategy.
+- **Customer-Centric Optimization:** Leveraged session trends to optimize live chat staffing, pinpointing peak traffic hours between 8 AM and 2 PM.
+Additionally, advanced performance metrics showed Forever Love Bear outperformed Mr. Fuzzy in early funnel stages (54.85% to cart vs. 43.49%) but needed refinement at the billing stage.

 ## Conclusion